Helpful Tips for Cleaning with Hydrogen Peroxide

 If you’re worried about chemical residue on your produce, use peroxide to clean them.

-Add 1/4 cup of hydrogen peroxide per gallon of water to help remove bacteria from vegetables.
-If the veggies are root veggies or are thick-skinned, then you may have to soak them for twenty minutes first.
+To help remove bacteria from vegetables, add 1/4 cup of hydrogen peroxide per gallon of water.
+If the veggies are root vegetables or thick-skinned, you may have to soak them for twenty minutes first.